UniversalDataTool/universal-data-tool/CONTRIBUTING.md

 # Other stuff that's nice to know / FAQ

+## How to I avoid git merging all the time?

+Your git history will be messy and hard to maintain if you don't rebase from the latest version of UDT when you're working on features.
+There are two ways to do this easily that we recommend:

+1. When you want to update your branch/fork, do `git pull origin master --rebase`.
+The `--rebase` flag will make sure that your changes are on top of the latest version of UDT and not jumbled around.
+2. If you want to do (1) by default without having to use the `--rebase` flag, just execute `git config --global pull.rebase true` one time on your computer.

 ## How do I develop the desktop application?

 You'll need two terminals.
 One will run the electron app, the other will run the electron app.